Massive flooding affects Indonesia and Timor Leste

 While the number of evacuees grows daily, government units remind everyone to observe minimum health protocol inside evacuation centers (social distancing and wearing of masks) to avoid a spike in Covid-19 infections in the country.

-“ADRA Timor Leste is coordinating with local authorities and the Timor Leste Mission to extend assistance to families and individuals affected by the calamity.
+“ADRA TL is coordinating with local authorities and the Timor Leste Mission in extending assistance to families and individuals affected by the calamity.
 Clean water is one of the major necessities here.
-We need funds to purchase additional water tank stations that can be filled up by local authorities,” said Virginia Pycroft, ADRA Timor Leste country director.
+We need funds to purchase additional water tank stations that can be filled up by local authorities,” Virginia Pycroft, ADRA TL country director said.

 ADRA will be providing food, water, bedding, and cooking stoves to evacuees in the worst affected area of Tasi Tolu.